craigrbailey/ClipsVault/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to use, modify, and distribute this code as permitted by the license.
+This project is licensed under the Creative Commons Attribution-NonCommercial (CC BY-NC) License.
+You are free to use, modify, and distribute this code for non-commercial purposes, as long as you provide attribution to the original creator.

 ## Contact